JenniferM-BShulyak/crashcourse/README.md

  * There is no correlation between like count and episode duration.

  ## Conclusion:
- *  Would recommend Crash Course invest more resources towards history courses.
+ *  Would recommend Crash Course invest more resources towards history courses as they have the 2nd highest average views, the most comments per episode, and the 2nd highest likes per epsiode.
+The comments and "likes" indicated high viewer engagement.
+History courses are also required throughout secondary schools in the United States, so it would be beneficial to ensure all history courses have a corresponding Crash Course series.
+ *  70% of the top courses by average view count have one or both Green brothers as a host, so to ensure higher view counts, one or both brothers should host as many series as possible.
- *  It may be worthwhile to focus on producing more courses with shorter seasons.
+ *  It may be worthwhile to focus on producing more courses with shorter seasons as the average view count drops off over the course of the season regardless of genre.